-Many users complete checkout and conversion process or not?
+Many users complete the checkout and conversion process or not?

-You can get the answer for question above by using Google Analytics Checkout Behavior Analysis.
-Its report will show you all the information about the number of users from one step in the process to another and step people abandoned at.
+You can get the answer to the question above by using Google Analytics Checkout Behavior Analysis.
+Its report will show you all the information about the number of users from one step in the process to another and step people abandoned.

 Checking site load speed

 At the time when the slower person will almost be the loser, a website’s load can strongly affect UX.
 As a result of research, the maximum time for waiting for your site to load is 3 seconds.
 You can check your website’s speed by Google’s PageSpeed Insights tool; it can show what causes the delay.